raquelmsmith/pr_checker/README.md

 ### Arguments

 - `--init`: Initialize the configuration.
-- `--update`: Update the configuration.
+- `--update-config`: Update the configuration.
   - `--set-username`: Set the GitHub username.
   - `--set-token`: Set the GitHub token.
   - `--set-team`: Set the team usernames (comma-separated).